jxk165130/OOP-inheritance-practice/README.md

 # OOP-inheritance-practice
 #creating inheritance structure and using overring super class method
+#check user email if it contain "@" or "."

 ## understand how to use getter and setter and overloading construtor